Xtrah/IT2810-P2/README.md

 We used local storage to save the users theme-preference.
 This results in the theme persisting between each visit.
 Themeing is a personal preference which many users feel strongly about.
 Thus they can find it immensely annoying if such a setting does not persist.
 The implementation is in the form of a custom hook based on [this snippet](https://usehooks.com/useLocalStorage/).
 A custom hook provides for better readability and a greater level of reusability if we were to introduce more variables to save in local storage.

-Basing session storage on the same local storage hook, we store the user selected time scope for the GitLab statistics.
-This setting makes sure that the selected time scope in the dropdown menu stays selected when the user refreshes the page for the duration of the session.
-This is convinient when the user refreshes the page and expects to retrieve updated statistics for the selected time frame.
-Without session storage the time scope would reset to the default "all time" every time the page loads.
+We used session storage for storing the user's selected time scope of GitLab statistics.
+We implemented this functionality in a custom hook, similar to the one mentioned above, as the functionality was very similar.
+Storing the setting in session storage made sure that the selected time scope in the dropdown menu stays selected when the user refreshes the page for the duration of the session.
+This is convenient when the user refreshes the page and expects to retrieve updated statistics for the selected time frame.
+Without session storage the time scope would reset to the default every time the page loads.

 #### Presenting GitLab data parameterized

 The page presents GitLab issue and commit statistics rendered using [Highcharts](https://www.npmjs.com/package/highcharts), an external SVG-based charting library.

-The user is given the option to change the time scope of the GitLab data.
-This change is handled in the browser itself, giving the user instant feedback.
-This setting is saved in user session storage such that it saves even if the user were to refresh the page.
+We chose this as someone in the team had experience with it, it is popular and has good documentation.

+For user parameterizing we chose to display data based on a chosen time frame.
+One solution for this was to fetch specific data on request.
+We chose not to do this, as it would lead to multiple fetches when changing time scopes and GitLab has a limit on API-calls.

+Instead, we do all the data fetching when the app mounts.
+Then we filter the data on the client side according to what time scope is chosen by the user.
+As it's not expected that the data will change often, we found this a suitable solution.

 ### Technical requirements